jhuber6/doomgeneric/README.md

 ![AMDGPU](screenshots/amdgpu.png)

-Thanks to @hardcode84 for porting help.
+Thanks to [@hardcode84](https://github.com/hardcode84) for porting help.

+# hardware

+The system I tested this on has:
+* Arch Linux with kernel 6.10.5
+* AMD ATI Radeon RX 6950 XT GPU
+* ROCm version 6.0